zbahramzy/tech2ndsemester/README.md

 #### Smallest one

-This is for normal text.
+This is for cool text.

 *Italic*